Madoshakalaka/yew-interop/README.md

 so expect the first execution to have a delay, the browser will cache the script so subsequent execution will be fast.

+> In a soon 0.2 version,
+> I will add the possibility to load the script in memory,
+> and the consuming component will get notified when the script is ready.

 If you only want to run the script conditionally, use the `yew_interop::use_conditional_script_effect()` hook.